 “I can’t even write my name in Urdu, how I would sign papers in English?” asked perplexed Qadir, adding that, he had no idea about the bank account or the money parked in there.

 “I earn my daily wages by selling Falooda, the news of this money being in my account has done no good to me, rather added to my woes,” says Qadir.

 “I’ve had sleepless nights ever since I got the news, I am unable to go to work as policemen are guarding my house, they say ‘some people’ may want to hurt me, it’s total chaos all around.”

 FIA in Action

 In pursuit of the high-profile Fake Accounts Case, the FIA team has been on fire.
 It dug out 33 more fake accounts and one of them belonged to Qadir.
-FIA believes hundreds of thousands of crores have been money laundered through these accounts.
+FIA believes hundreds of thousands of crores have been laundered through these accounts.

 The FIA officials claimed that there are over 500 such accounts in the country and the investigators are tracing them.

-These findings raise questions on banking methods as so far, tens of fake accounts have been unearthed which were apparently opened and translations of billions of rupees were carried out, all without any verification.
+These findings raise questions on banking methods as so far, tens of fake accounts have been unearthed which were apparently opened and transactions of billions of rupees were carried out, all without any verification.